Scylla IV: Intrinsic Stellar Properties and Line-of-Sight Dust Extinction Measurements Towards 1.5 Million Stars in the SMC and LMC: Data

 In both fields, we observe a variety of CMD features such as a prominent main sequence, a track of red giant branch (RGB) stars, red clump (RC) stars, and pre-main sequence stars.
 In the LMC METAL field, we also observe even brighter RGB stars overlapping with a potential asymptotic giant branch (AGB) and red super giant (RSG) stars.
 This track is likely absent in the SMC field due to the brighter saturation limit.

 We overlay PARSEC isochrones to help us contextualize the range of masses and ages present in the fields.
 The isochrones span stellar ages of 10 Myrs (dotted) to 10 Gyrs (solid) \citep{bressan2012, chen2014, chen2015, tang2014, marigo2017}, assuming a distance of 60 kpc and 50 kpc and metallicities of 20\% and 50\% $Z_{\odot}$ for the SMC and LMC, respectively.
-In the SMC field, the 10 Gyr isochrone is dimmer than the observed RGB, a potential indication that assuming a metallicity of 20\% is too high.
-RGB stars indicate the presence of older stellar populations, however, we also observe several sources in both fields that are likely younger than 100 Myrs, implying both galaxies have ongoing star formation, which is consistent with recent star formation history results \citep{mazzi2021}.
+In the SMC field, a 20\% $Z_{\odot}$ isochrone is well-matched with the observed upper main sequence, but is a poor fit to the RGB and red clump.
+Since RGB stars are several Gyrs older than upper main sequence stars, we expect RGB stars to be more metal-poor (e.g.~10\% $Z_{\odot}$).
+Previous Scylla papers report similarly low metallicities for RGB stars \citep[e.g.~Figure 2 in][]{cohen2024b}.
+RGB stars indicate the presence of older stellar populations, however, we also observe several sources in both fields that are likely younger than 100 Myrs, implying both galaxies have ongoing star formation, which is consistent with recent star formation history results \citep{mazzi2021, Jones2023, nayak2024}.
 For the 10 Myr isochrone (dotted), we note the CMD location of stars with initial masses ranging from 0.5 to 8 $M_{\odot}$.
 In the LMC field, there are a handful of sources that could potentially be more massive than 8 $M_{\odot}$.
 Based on the completeness limits, we should be able to detect stars with initial masses lower than 1.0 $M_{\odot}$.

 In the LMC field, we apply 0.5 mag of extinction to the isochrones to improve alignment with the observations.
 In general, we expect the LMC to contain more dust than the SMC, as evidenced by the width of the RGB and red clump.
 Even with this adjustment, the 10 Gyr isochrone is still bluer than a significant fraction of sources in the RGB ($\sim30$\%), a potential indication that these stars have more dust along their line-of-sight, as initially shown in Figure 15 of \citet{murray2024b}.
 Compared to the total internal extinction, we anticipate limited amounts of foreground extinction for both fields with an estimated $A_V = 0.1\mbox{--}0.2$ mags for the SMC and $A_V = 0.2\mbox{--}0.5$ mags in the LMC \citep{Schwering1988, staveleysmith1997, chen2022}.